Filmfare Award for Best Actress

-The Filmfare Award for Best Actress is given by Filmfare as part of its annual Filmfare Awards for Hindi films, to recognise the female performer who has delivered an outstanding performance in a leading role.
-The award was first given in 1954 for the films released in the preceding year 1953.
+The Filmfare Award for Best Actress is given by Filmfare as part of its annual Filmfare Awards for Hindi films, to recognise the actress who has delivered an outstanding performance in a leading role in a film released that year.
+The award was first presented in 1954 for the films released in 1953.

 Achievement records

 Multiple wins

 Individuals with two or more Best Actress awards: